-Mental welfare refers to people's subjective assessment of the quality of their lives, happiness and satisfaction as well as the qualitative assessment of their inner experiences in various domains (Diener, 1984).
-The concept is similar to those of subjective happiness and welfare, positive affect and satisfaction with life (Diener, 2009).
-Today the term that is most commonly used to describe the subjective assessment of the quality of life is "subjective mental welfare" (Diener, 1984;2009).
+Subjective well-being (SWB) refers both to people's subjective assessment of the quality of their lives, happiness, and satisfaction and to the qualitative assessment of their inner experiences in various domains.
+It is based on emotional reactions and cognitive judgements; it therefore encompasses moods and self-evaluations of satisfaction and happiness in general and relating to specific aspects of life.

-Previous studies on subjective mental welfare dealt mainly with the connection between two components, affective and cognitive.
-The affective component has to do with everyday experiences and consists of a person's assessment of felt positive and negative affects: excitement, happiness, dejection, etc. Such as assessment is spontaneous and experiential, resulting from a comparison between one's positive and negative feelings (Diener, 1994).
-High subjective mental welfare is expressed by a high level of positive affect and a low level of negative affect (Bender, 1997).
-The cognitive component involves the assessment of rational and intellectual aspects of an individual's satisfaction with life, as determined by the perception of a comparison between one's achievements and aspirations (Diener, 1994).
-The present study will focus on an examination of the affective component, consisting of the assessment of the frequency of positive and negative affects which a student experiences in everyday life.
+Early studies on SWB dealt mainly with the connection between its affective and cognitive components.
+The affective component, which is the focus of this study, consists of a person's assessment of felt positive and negative affects—excitement, happiness, dejection and so on—elicited by everyday experiences, as well as the frequency of those affects.
+Such an assessment is spontaneous and experiential, based on a comparison between one's positive and negative feelings.
+High levels of SWB result from high levels of positive affect and low levels of negative affect.
+The cognitive component of SWB involves the assessment of the rational and intellectual aspects of an individual's satisfaction with life, as determined by a comparison between achievements and aspirations.

-People with high mental welfare have been found to possess more satisfying relationships and a greater ability to bond to others, help and understand them, to cooperate, to act pro-socially and altruistically and to solve conflicts efficiently.
-They feel more in control of their lives, cope effectively with stressful situations and set themselves goals in life (Lyubomirsky, King & Diener, 2005).
+People with high SWB levels have been found to have more satisfying relationships and a greater ability to bond to others, help and understand them, cooperate, act prosocially and altruistically and solve conflicts efficiently.
+They feel more in control of their lives, are able to cope effectively with stressful situations, and set themselves goals in life.

-One's feeling of mental welfare affects the way one copes with distress and stressful situations.
-Studies have shown that high levels of positive mental welfare can help one cope with challenges by enhancing the individual's social skills (Agbaria & Ronen, 2010).
-Thus people with positive subjective mental welfare respond faster to negative events and so cope with them more successfully, while people with low mental welfare find it more difficult to cope with stressful situations (Diener & Diener, 1996; Keyes, 2006).
-There can therefore be no doubt that students who demonstrate a high level of mental welfare will do a better job of coping with the circumstances of their lives and adapt to them more efficiently.
-This is why it is important to promote students' mental welfare.
+An individual’s level of SWB affects how he or she copes with distress and stressful situations.
+High levels of SWB increase coping ability by enhancing social skills.
+People with high levels of SWB respond faster to negative events and so cope with them more successfully than those with low SWB levels.
+Thus, adolescents who have high levels of SWB will do a better job of coping with the circumstances of their lives and adapt to them more efficiently.

-To the best of this researcher's knowledge no studies have been conducted specifically on the relationship between mental welfare and social and emotional adjustment among Arab adolescents.
-There do exist a number of studies that found a correlation between mental welfare and school violence among Arab adolescents (Agbaria et al., 2014); mental welfare was seen as a significant resource that could help Arab adolescents manage complex personal and social situations and choose more adaptive behaviors.
+To the best of my knowledge, no studies have been conducted on the relationship between SWB and social and emotional adjustment among Arab adolescents, although several studies have found a correlation between SWB and school violence among Arab adolescents.

-1.5 Number of siblings
+Number of Siblings